madpiano/2019-432/slides/README.md

 # 432 Slides page for Fall 2019

-This page will provide links to materials for each class session.
+This page provides links to presentation materials and READMEs for each class session.